Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Overview of Information Causality approach

 The idea is best captured in the noiseless setting: assume that we have a (quantum or whatever) strategy that allows us to win the $\sf CHSH_q$ game with probability $1$.
 Let us see that this leads to some unlikely consequences.

 Let $q=2$ for simplicity.
 Assume Alice is given $X_0, X_1, X_2, X_3\in \F_2$ uniformly at random.
-Bob is given an index $b=b_0b_1$, where $b_i\in \{0,1\}$, which points to one of the inputs of Alice.
-The main point is that the desired output of Bob, which is $X_b$, can be written as a polynomial over $\F_2$ in terms of $X_i$'s and $b_j$'s.
+Bob is given an index pointing to one of the Alice's inputs in the form of $b=b_0b_1$ with $b_i\in \{0,1\}$.
+The main observation is that the desired output of Bob, which is $X_b$, can be written as a polynomial over $\F_2$ in terms of $X_i$'s and $b_j$'s.
 Let us denote the desired output of Bob by $g_2(\cdot)= X_b$.
-In general $g_k$ denote the polynomial that Alice and Bob want to compute in the ``k\ts{th} level" of the game , i.e. the setting $N=2^k-1$ and $b=b_0b_1\ldots b_{k-1}$.
-We have
+In general $g_k$ denote the polynomial that Alice and Bob want to compute in the ``k\ts{th} level" of the game, i.e., the setting where we have $N=2^k-1$ and $b=b_0b_1\ldots b_{k-1}$.
+Observe that

 From the above, it is clear what Alice and Bob should do: given (say) the first monomial, $b_0b_1 X_3$, Alice and Bob could use their perfect $\sf CHSH$ strategy to produce $u_3+v_3= b_0b_1 X_3$.
 Doing the same thing for all other monomials, they essentially dispose of all multiplications and are left with